-- Insert picture inserts a static image. - Insert user image inserts an image from the cardholder's record. - Upload image static images must be uploaded to the web server before they are available for selection.
+Insert user image - inserts an image from the cardholder's record.

+Dpload image - static images must be uploaded to the web server before they are available for selection.

 Fit image to card - resizes the selected image to fit the height or width of the card or Maintain Aspect Ratio - choose whether the aspect ratio of the image is retained when the card layout is printed.